-This model has been challenged in many aspects.
-Practically, the portfolio manager's utility is no longer concave because of convex incentives in hedge funds; see \cite{C2000} and \cite{BS2014}.
-The manager typically makes decisions based on the performance of some benchmark variable, e.g., a minimum riskless money market value or a minimum stochastic performance constraint; see \cite{BST2006}.
-Theoretically, in the seminal work of \cite{KT1979}, the cumulative prospect theory (CPT) is proposed.
-It is claimed that in the utility function there should be a benchmark $B$, towards which an individual displays different risk attitudes.
-These criticism of the classic model leads to two streams of research.
-The first is to study a non-concave utility $u$.
-This is motivated by the S-shaped utility in the CPT and convex incentives in the hedge fund; see \cite{KZ2007} and \cite{HK2018}.
-The second is to investigate various benchmarks.
-In literature, the model $\mathbb{E} \left[u\left(X-B\right)\right]$ is widely adopted and $B$ is interpreted as the reference level of the wealth.
-Specifically, $B$ represents the deterministic reference point in the S-shaped utility (cf. \cite{LL2020}), a fraction function of $X$ (cf. \cite{BKP2004}) and the guarantee variable (cf. \cite{BHT2001}).
-Other than deterministic ones, it is of importance to study stochastic reference points; see \cite{S2003}.
-In \cite{BTZ2004}, $B$ is formulated as a contingent claim.
-Furthermore, \cite{CBD2006} and \cite{BPS2007} respectively adopt the models $\mathbb{E} \left[u\left(\frac{X}{B}\right)\right]$ and $\E \left[u\left(X f_1\left(X,B\right)\right)\right]$, with various specified benchmark variables and some specified function $f_1: \R \times \R \to \R$.
-The model becomes more complicated in \cite{KR2007}, where a gain-loss term $f_2(u(X)-u(B))$ is introduced with another function $f_2: \R \to \R$.
+5pt The manager usually makes decisions based on the performance of some benchmark variable, e.g., a minimum riskless money market value or a minimum stochastic performance constraint; see \citet{BST2006}.
+In the literature, researchers also begin to investigate various benchmarks and apply different constraints on the wealth value and the benchmark.
+The model $\mathbb{E} \left[u\left(X-B\right)\right]$ is widely adopted and $B$ is interpreted as a benchmark of the wealth.
+In \citet{LL2020}, $B$ is a deterministic reference point in the S-shaped utility.
+In \citet{BKP2004}, $B$ is a fraction function of $X$, which can be regarded as a deterministic value after some transformations, and the wealth variable $X$ is required to be non-negative.
+In \citet{BHT2001}, the benchmark $B$ is a random guarantee variable and $X\ge B$ is required, and one can also eliminate the randomness of the benchmark by studying a new variable $X'=X-B\ge0$ and hence the objective function is still a univariate function of the wealth.
+Other than cases where $B$ can be handled as a deterministic value, it is of importance to study (real) stochastic reference points; see \citet{S2003}.
+Furthermore, \citet{CBD2006} and \citet{BPS2007} respectively adopt the models $\mathbb{E} \left[u\left(\frac{X}{B}\right)\right]$ and $\E \left[u\left(X f_1\left(X,B\right)\right)\right]$, with various specific benchmark variables and some specified function $f_1: \R \times \R \to \R$; see \citet{KR2007}, \citet{BVY2018} and \citet{BSV2019} for more concrete models.
+In conclusion, the benchmarks in the literature may be stochastic and are usually exogenous to the decision variable.

-In this paper, we propose a framework of multivariate utility optimization with general benchmarks:
+5pt In this paper, we propose a framework of state-dependent utility optimization with general benchmarks: